 How do these capabilities help MSPs?

-The new Physical Imaging Standard to Cloud plugin will give MSPs more flexibility, making it easier to choose the best data protection solution and restore options for each customer without added management complexity.
+The Physical Imaging Standard to Cloud plugin gives MSPs more flexibility, making it easier to choose the best data protection solution and restore options for each customer without added management complexity.
 With Intronis Backup, you can create physical image backup sets directly from the same interface you use to protect files and folders, Exchange databases, virtual machines, and more.

-Who is the new plugin a good fit for?
+Who is the plugin a good fit for?